Noopur17/retail-recommendation-engine/README.md

----

 # 🚀 retail-recommendation-engine

-A production-inspired **retail recommendation system** built using a custom product catalog dataset.
+A production-inspired **AI-powered retail recommendation system** that combines machine learning, scalable APIs, and a modern ecommerce UI.

-This project demonstrates how to transform product metadata into **real-time recommendations** using a scalable backend architecture.
+This project demonstrates how to transform product metadata into **real-time, user-facing recommendations** using a full-stack architecture.

 ---

 ## 🧠 Overview

-This system generates product recommendations based on **content similarity** across product attributes such as:
+RetailRec generates intelligent product recommendations using a **hybrid similarity model** built on product attributes such as:

 * product name
 * brand